yuki4989/auto_csv_maker_for_anki/README.md

 # Usage

+First, make sure done_words.csv is same folder with python files.
-First, put your user name in 'your user name here', and put x-path of chromedriver in here chrome_path = ''.
+Second, put your user name in 'your user name here', and put x-path of chromedriver in here chrome_path = ''.
 Then type your Kindle memo and hightlight ID and password onto login_id = '' and login_pass = ''.
 Finally, run the code.
 I call it a session.